AnithaChand/Dotsphere-Documents/what-is-dotsphere-casepedia/folders-in-casepedia.md

 * **Name**—displays the name of the selected role
 * **Add**, **View**, **Owne**r—displays check boxes to select the operation for which you want to assign the permission

+> You can select multiple roles and assign permissions to those roles.
+Multiple roles are displayed as shown in the following figure: